lsst-sims/smtn-016/index.rst

 Limiting Surface Brightness
 ---------------------------

-Throughout we are assuming Guassian propigation of error.
+Throughout we are assuming Guassian propagation of error.
 The number of photons detected in a single pixel from an object of constant surface brightness :math:`\mu`:

 .. math::
    N_{photons, source} = 10^{\frac{\mu_{source} - Z_p + kX}{-2.5}} * A_{pix} * t_{exp}